 A. Progress toward all standards should be measured at the classroom level as part of a balanced system of both formative and summative assessments.
 Formative assessments are ongoing formal and informal classroom assessments for the purpose of gauging students' progress and informing instructional decisions.
-Summative assessments are assessments of learning given at the completion of a unit, semester, year, or another terminal point where overall learning is measured.
+For example, beginning in the 2017-2018 school year, all Nebraska districts and schools may use the MAP (Measure of Academic Progress) Growth interim assessment tool.
+Summative assessments are assessments of learning given at the completion of a unit of study, semester, year, or another terminal point where overall learning is measured.
 Many decisions regarding this system of assessments are determined at the local level.